Dharun2308/Openwrt/README.md

 ## Connecting to a Wireless Network

-We need Internet connection in our Router to install new packages.
+We need Internet connection in the Router to install new packages.

 Before doing any actual configuration, the Wi-Fi interface must be enabled in order to be able to scan for networks in the vicinity: